-If you have been affected by sexual violence, know that it is not your fault.
+If you have been affected by sexual violence or gender-based violence, know it is not your fault.

 Consent Comes First is here for you.
-We work with students, faculty and alumni.
-Our team can connect you to services, help you think through your options and take a breath.
-We provide support to Toronto Metropolitan community members, including students, faculty, staff and in some cases alumni, who have been affected by sexual violence.
+We work with TMU students to connect to services, help think through options for safety and healing as well as create a space on campus to take a breath.
 It doesn't matter when, with who or how the violence occurred, we are here to listen and support.

 “She made me aware of all my options by clearly explaining each scenario and what could potentially happen as a result, all while maintaining my privacy.
 She also respected my choices when it came to choosing whether or not to report my assault.
 I was extremely fearful of seeing my attacker but she made me feel safe by offering me different resources like checking class schedules for conflicts, providing me with safe spaces to be in, and just offering continuous support.
 I really am so grateful."